denizjafari/RandomAssembly/README.md

 ## Troubleshooting

-### TimesFM Installation Issues
+### Platform Compatibility

+**The script works on all platforms:**

+- **x86_64 servers/Linux/Windows**: Full TimesFM support
+- **Apple Silicon (M1/M2/M3)**: Automatic fallback to alternative methods
-If TimesFM installation fails:
+  - No TimesFM installation needed
-- Check if you're on ARM architecture (Apple Silicon)
-- Try using x86_64 emulation
+  - Uses Linear Regression with lag features (works everywhere)
+  - All data exploration features work

+**TimesFM Installation (Optional, x86_64 only):**
+- Only needed on x86_64 platforms for foundation model forecasting
+- Not required on Apple Silicon (script uses alternatives automatically)
-- The script will continue with data exploration even without TimesFM
+- The script will detect your platform and use appropriate methods

 ### Dataset Download Issues